Guide on PVC Vs. Silicone Test Leads and Cable

 Complete Guide: PVC Vs. Silicone Test Lead Cables

 There are many different variations of electrical cable for different electrical requirements.
 Whether it's the cable size/gauge, voltage rating or insulation material, these variables influence cable quality and performance for a specific electrical application.
-Warwick Test Supplies specialises in leads and cable for test and measurement and offers a wide range using both PVC and Silicone.
 This guide aims to explain the differences between these popular insulating materials.
 Discover what test lead cable is best for your intended purpose with this cable insulation guide.

 The full name of PVC is Polyvinylchloride, and the main ingredient is Polyvinyl chloride.
 PVC is an amorphous white powder that can be manufactured to be a hard or flexible end product.
 Stabilizers and additives are added during manufacture in practical applications to improve the end materials stability to heat, light, elasticity and flexibility.
 PVC used to be the world’s largest production of universal plastic and was first used as a cable insulation material during the second world war to replace rubber.
 PVC is hard wearing, long lasting, uses less energy to process compared to other plastics flexible and is recyclable.
 PVC cable insulation does not harden and crack over time.